Are you approaching 40 and feeling like it’s time to get your finances in order?

 Start saving early, while your income is high

 One of the best ways to save for retirement is to start early.
-When you’re young and just starting out in your career, it can be tempting to spend all of your money on fun things.
+When you’re young and just starting your career, spending all of your money on fun things can be tempting.

 But if you start saving early, you’ll be able to build up a nice nest egg that will come in handy down the road.
 Even if you can only save a little bit each month, it will add up over time!